-Students undertaking clinical placements in the Medicine, Dentistry, Oral Health, Nursing and certain postgraduate Psychology programs are required to obtain clearance in the following areas:
+Students undertaking clinical placements in the Medicine, Dentistry, Oral Health, Nursing Counselling and Psychotherapy and certain postgraduate Psychology programs are required to obtain clearance in the following areas:

 Students who undertake clinical placements, internships or research projects involving children or people who are ill, elderly or vulnerable are required to demonstrate Prescribed Communicable Infections (PCI) clearance by producing a PCI Screening Notification obtained through a test at a registered medical provider such as your GP or the University Health Service.

 If a student does not have a valid PCI Screening Notification they will not be allowed to attend the placement, or undertake the relevant research.
 Some of these placements and research activities are essential components for successful completion of the year.

 It is the student's responsibility to acquire their PCI Screening Notification and take it with them to all clinical placements.

 In response to concerns raised in the community the Children's Protection Act (SA) and similar Acts across Australia have been revised and strengthened.
 Legislation requires organisations that provide services to children or vulnerable adults to establish policies and procedures which ensure a safe environment.

 All commencing students in Medicine, Dentistry, Oral Health and Nursing will be required to demonstrate a satisfactory criminal history clearance.

 All students who, as part of their program, undertake activities such as internships or research projects involving children or adults who are ill, elderly or vulnerable, must demonstrate that they have an Australian criminal history clearance which will be current for the duration of that activity.
 Information on specific requirements for individual clinical placements will be provided by the placement coordinator.